junxit/us-congress-bills-115/metadata.md

 - 2017-06-28 — Introduced in House
 - 2017-06-28 — Introduced in House
 - 2017-06-28 — Referred to the House Committee on Natural Resources.
+- 2017-06-30 — Referred to the Subcommittee on Federal Lands.
+- 2018-09-05 — Committee Consideration and Mark-up Session Held.
+- 2018-09-05 — Ordered to be Reported by Unanimous Consent.
+- 2018-09-05 — Subcommittee on Federal Lands Discharged.
+- 2018-09-25 — Amendment (A001) offered by Mr. McClintock. (consideration: CR H8861; text: CR H8861)
+- 2018-09-25 — Amendment agreed to by House: On agreeing to the McClintock amendment (A001) Agreed to without objection.
+- 2018-09-25 — Committee on Natural Resources discharged.
+- 2018-09-25 — Committee on Natural Resources discharged.
+- 2018-09-25 — Considered by unanimous consent. (consideration: CR H8861)
+- 2018-09-25 — House amendment agreed to: On agreeing to the McClintock amendment (A001) Agreed to without objection.
+- 2018-09-25 — House amendment offered
+- 2018-09-25 — House amendment offered/reported by: Amendment (A001) offered by Mr. McClintock.(consideration: CR H8861; text: CR H8861)
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. McClintock asked unanimous consent to discharge from committee and consider.
+- 2018-09-25 — On agreeing to the McClintock amendment (A001) Agreed to without objection.
+- 2018-09-25 — On agreeing to the resolution Agreed to without objection. (text: CR H8861)
+- 2018-09-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8861)